 • Amplification: "If you find it hard to hear what people are saying around you, your Android phone can help.
 There is something called 'Sound Amplifier' that will make sounds clearer for you to hear."
-"Andrew uses 'Sound Amplifier' when he is talking to people in the cafe, he finds this allows him to hear what someone is saying much more clearly as it reduces the background noise" BITESIZE - ACCESSIBILITY FEATURES
+BITESIZE - ACCESSIBILITY FEATURES

 Captions: "When your phone is playing a video or audio, you can turn on 'captions'.
 This means you can see the words on the screen of what is being said.
 It is very helpful when people find it difficult to hear a song or a video."
-"Sandra uses captions in video calls.
-She often finds that the captions help her to pay attention to the call when the words become difficult for her to hear"

-• Transcription: "'Live Transcribe' is similar to captions.
+• Transcription: "Live Transcribe' is similar to captions.
 It means that when people are talking you can see text on the screen of what they are saying.
 For people with a little hearing or no hearing, 'Live Transcribe' can be very useful."
-"Sahid connects his hearing aid to his phone which makes speech much clearer and easier for him to understand when talking to his brother and sister through WhatsApp" Make it relevant to the trainee: discuss how these features could be beneficial in the trainee's own life.
+Make it relevant to the trainee: discuss how these features could be beneficial in the trainee's own life.